kataya/3d-cities-template/Workflows/3DCityMaintenance/CityGML Tools/README.md

 **Overwrite Existing Geodatabase:** Choose Yes in case an existing 3DCIM Geodatabase should be overwritten.
 In this case, also enter the location path of the XML Workspace Document under XML Workspace Document.
 ![alt Import Building tool example](images/importBuildingExample.png)

-The Output is a *Building* feature class in the 3DCIM with new aggregated CityGML modules.
+The output is a *Building* feature class in the 3DCIM with new aggregated CityGML modules.

 Here are the other CityGML import tools in detail: